 - Certificate Authority - Checks Root/Intermediate certificate authorities and alerts you if they don't match with the expected authority

 Sematext Synthetics alerts you on the failure of these checks via the monitor's configured alert notification hooks.
 Apart from these checks, Synthetics also provides an SSL certificate report, with details of all the certificates in the chain.

-Both the HTTP and Browser monitors perform these checks, except for Browser monitors with a configured User Journey script.
+Both the HTTP and Browser monitors perform these checks, though certificate change detection is available only for HTTP monitors.